Designing and Evaluating AI Margin Notes in Document Reader Software: AI Margin Note Techniques

 \subsection{Complete Fill-in-the-Blank Exercise}

 A technique with slightly more human involvement is receiving a generated summary, but with some keywords omitted to resemble a fill-in-the-blank question (\autoref{fig:continuum}b).
 Like the previous technique, the LLM produces a summary for the text selected by the user, shown in black text and prepended by a black `sparkle' icon.
 Each summary contains one or two `blanks,' displayed using dropdowns containing three options.
 The user must select the correct answer from the provided options.
 Underneath, the comment displays feedback to notify the user whether their responses are correct (shown in green with a check mark) or incorrect (shown in red with an `X').
 The user can delete the comment or regenerate it.
+Fill-in-the-blank questions are a common way of assessing reading comprehension \cite{WilsonCloze1953, nngroupClozeTest} as they require readers to infer the contents of missing words based on their own understanding of the text \cite{jonz1994effects}.